 Leprechauns are creatures from Oireland, who are often portrayed completely unlike the Irish legends on them.

-Irish myth agrees on these basic points: They're the size of children and wear green coats.
+Irish myth agrees on these basic points: They're the size of children and wear green coats (when they don't wear red).
 Leprechauns can become invisible, but if you happen to see one, catch him quick and make him tell you where his pot of gold is hidden (they all have one...for some reason).
 If you take your eye off him for even a moment, he'll vanish again and you'll never find him.
 They may also use trickery or act as a Literal Genie (or occasionally a Jackass Genie) to weasel out of giving it to you.
 They are presumed to be flawed offspring of The Fair Folk with some kind of genetic defect because they're all male.
 They tend to work as shoemakers for the rest of The Fair Folk.

 In fiction, they usually have a Nice Hat, often with a buckle and/or a shamrock on it.

 The most remarkable thing about Leprechauns is that they are practically the only Irish faries you see in fiction (with the possible exception of the Banshee, who is more often lumped with The Undead), despite hundreds of other types.
 Ironically this overuse (and Flanderization) has led to Leprechauns pretty much becoming a Discredited Trope in Ireland itself.

 Our Fairies Are Different is the Super Trope.

 Lucky the Leprechaun, he mascot of Lucky Charms cereal.
 To him, his cereal is his pot of gold (which kids are always chasing him over) and he uses magic over rainbows to create and change the cereal's colorful marshmallows.

 The mascot of Notre Dame "Fighting Irish" football team